ToufiqQureshi/candidate-analyser/README.md

 **This agent:**
 - Thinks before evaluating (🧠)
-- Gathers accurate GitHub & LinkedIn info (🔍)
+- Gathers accurate GitHub + LinkedIn info (🔍)
 - Reasons like an expert hiring manager (📈)
 - Provides a final score with strict justification (✅❌)

+---

+## 📄 License

+This project is licensed under the MIT License.
+Feel free to use, fork, and improve it.

 ---